nagypeter/weblogic-operator-tutorial/tutorials/setup.win.desktop.md

 https://storage.googleapis.com/kubernetes-helm/helm-v2.8.2-windows-amd64.tar.gz

-You need unzip and type: `helm init`
+You need to unzip and when you have access(!) to your Kubernetes cluster (`kubectl` configured - follow the tutorial) then type: `helm init`

 ---